 Le Maître Du Marteau (2009)

-for Accordion and eight instruments: flute, clarinet, bass clarinet, alto sax, horn, tuba, piano and percussion - 10 mins.
+and eight instruments: flute, clarinet, bass clarinet, alto sax, horn, tuba, piano and percussion - 10 mins.

 My mother died recently, and I have been trying to figure out why I reacted by immediately composing music for accordion and eight instruments.
 And such a rock’em sock’em piece, my mother was a very gentle person.
 She was very much the lady: polite, motherly, quiet, and GENTLE.
 However, this wasn’t true when she sang.
 She was a Jazz singer with a huge voice.
 She always stopped the room and, upon finishing a song, would always get a howling ovation – she seemed to be able to unify the entire room.
 So maybe this piece is my mother’s huge voice, which she used to belt out jazz and discipline her seven kids.